shantanunirale/todo-app-with-priority/README.md

 1. You can add todo by using the form on the top and selecting the priority.
 2. Click on `Save` or `hit enter` to create the todo
-3. `Lower the selected priority number and higher will be its priority`
+3. You can rearrange the todo items by dragging them up and below
 4. You can select one of the todo from the list and move around using up/down arrows
-5. `Hit ente`r on selected Todo and you will be able to edit it.
+5. `Hit enter` on selected Todo and you will be able to edit it.
 6. After making changes `hit enter` and the todo will be saved.
 7. You can delete the todo by selecting the checkboxes and then clicking on `Delete Selected`
 8. For deleting individual todo you can use the delete icon.